Plynk investment app Download App

 One important factor to consider before selling an investment is the impact of taxes.

-If you sell an investment for more than you bought it, you’ll pay taxes on the amount you made.
+If you sell an investment for more than what you bought it for, you’ll pay taxes on the amount of money you make.
 This type of tax is called “capital gains” tax.

 Let’s step through a hypothetical example.
 Say you originally bought a share of stock for $20 and later sold it for $30.
 You’d pay taxes on the $10 you made.
 That $10 is your “capital gain.”
 1

-The amount you pay in taxes depends on how long you owned an investment.
+The amount you pay in capital gains taxes is affected by how long you own an investment.

 Short-term capital gains tax